 This Section includes a complete and functional pneumatic temperature control system.

+The Temperature Control Contractor shall bid directly to and be contracted directly by the General Contractor or Construction Manager.

 Related Sections include the following:

 Division 23 Section "Meters and Gages for HVAC Piping" for measuring equipment thet relates to this Section.